vmware-tanzu/velero/design/restic-backup-and-restore-progress.md

 ```

 Before beginning the restore operation, we can use the output of `restic ls` to get a list of the files that will be restored and calculate the total size of the backup.
+The PodVolumeRestore will be patched to set `status.Progress.TotalBytes` to the total size of the backup.

 The code to run the `restic restore` command will be changed to include a Goroutine that periodically (every 10 seconds) goes through the list of files in the backup and gets the current size of each file in the volume.
 If the file doesn't exist in the volume yet (restic hasn't started restoring it), the size is 0.
-The sum of the current size of each file is then compared with the total size of the backup to calculate a completion percentage (`cursize / totalsize * 100`).
+The sum of the current size of each file is the number of bytes transferred so far and the PodVolumeRestore will be patched to update `status.Progress.BytesDone`.

-The PodVolumeRestoreStatus type will be extended to include a `Progress` field.
-The PodVolumeRestore will be patched to set the `status.Progress` field to the percentage value of the progress.

-Once the restore has completed successfully, the PodVolumeRestore will be patched to set `status.Progress = 100%`.
+Once the restore has completed successfully, the PodVolumeRestore will be patched to set `status.Progress.BytesDone = status.Progress.TotalBytes`.
+This is done since the main thread may cause early termination of the Goroutine once the operation has finished, preventing a final update to the `BytesDone` property.

+### Velero CLI changes

+The output that describes detailed information about [PodVolumeBackups](https://github.com/heptio/velero/blob/559d62a2ec99f7a522924348fc4a173a0699813a/pkg/cmd/util/output/backup_describer.go#L349) and [PodVolumeRestores](https://github.com/heptio/velero/blob/559d62a2ec99f7a522924348fc4a173a0699813a/pkg/cmd/util/output/restore_describer.go#L160) will be updated to calculate and display a completion percentage from `status.Progress.TotalBytes` and `status.Progress.BytesDone` if available.

 ## Open Questions